Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/ansible/automation-with-ansible.md

 ansible-vault create secrets.yml
 ```

-When prompted, set a password—this password will be required every time you access or modify the vault file.
+When prompted, set a password, this password will be required every time you access or modify the vault file.
 After you’ve set the password, you can include sensitive data in the `secrets.yml` file using YAML format.
 For example, you might include the IP addresses and credentials for each Raspberry Pi:

 ```yaml
 all: